 In 2011, however, the CDC began recommending that individuals who had previously developed hives following exposure to eggs receive the influenza vaccine 45 and by 2016, egg allergies were no longer considered a contraindication to receiving a flu vaccine.46

 Currently a severe allergy to a vaccine component or history of a life threatening allergic reaction to a previous flu shot are the only CDC approved official contraindications (medical reasons for not getting vaccinated) to receiving influenza vaccine.
 A history of GBS within 6 weeks of a previous flu vaccine, a severe egg allergy (i.e. respiratory distress, recurrent vomiting, angioedema, lightheadedness, treatment with epinephrine) or “moderate or severe acute illness with or without a fever,” are now only considered precautions to vaccination.
-According to the CDC, vaccination should be deferred in the presence of a precaution, but persons may receive the vaccine if the benefit of vaccination is believed to outweigh the risk.47
+According to the CDC, individuals with a history of severe egg allergies can receive a flu vaccine from medical personnel who are able to recognize and treat severe allergic reactions.47

 Despite the ever-growing number of influenza vaccines available in the U.S. market, the effectiveness of influenza vaccines has not improved very much over the years.
 In 2003-2004, the CDC increased research efforts to determine just how well seasonal flu vaccine works in preventing cases of influenza in vaccinated persons.